 From rookie to SEO rock star, we all need to cover our bases in terms of knowledge and practice.

-In this article, I put together Level 1 of my SEO dictionary following the way a practitioner learns the basics of search engine optimization.
+In this section, I put together Level 1 of my SEO dictionary following the way a practitioner learns the basics of search engine optimization.

 Terms included in SEO Dictionary Level 1: